 “Armenian Canon Lists VI : Hebrew Names and Other Attestations” — 94.4 (Oct 2001): 477-491

 For discussion of the New Testament canon, which I have not represented in the chart below due to the current unanimity of its comprising the standard 27 books, I recommend the classic by Bruce M. Metzger, The Canon of the New Testament: Its Origin, Development, and Significance (Oxford University Press, 1987).
-The only known important historical variations are the following:
+The only known important historical variations regarding the New Testament are the following:

-- The Apocalypse was the last book of the NT to have found canonical establishment in the Eastern Church, perhaps as late as 900 AD.
-Although the book had been referred to by some throughout its history, of course, doubts persisted.
-The Eastern Orthodox lectionary, established around 700 AD, includes no readings from the Apocalypse whatsoever, though imagery from the book is found throughout liturgical, hymnographic, and hagiographic literature throughout the early Byzantine period.
+- The Apocalypse was the last book of the NT to have found unquestioned canonical establishment in the Eastern Church, as late as the eleventh century.
+Although the book had been referred to by some throughout its history, and commentaries written upon it, doubts persisted.
+The Eastern Orthodox lectionary, established in the early eighth century, includes no readings from the Apocalypse whatsoever, though imagery from the book is found throughout liturgical, hymnographic, and hagiographic literature of the early Byzantine period.

-- The earliest Syrian NT Peshitta canon excluded 2 Peter, 2-3 John, Jude, and the Apocalypse.
+- The earliest Syrian NT Peshitta canon excluded 2 Peter, 2 John, 3 John, Jude, and the Apocalypse.
 The earliest Syriac versions of these books appear in the Harklean edition of the NT.
-From that time, the early sixth century, they have been considered canonical in the Western Syrian churches.
+From that time onward, the second quarter of the sixth century, they have been considered canonical in the Western Syrian churches.
 In East Syrian churches, they are practically so, as all Syriac Bibles are printed with these books.

-- According to some Ethiopian lists, there are 5 books of various ecclesiastical canons, no individual book of which is common to any other tradition, which are to be included in the NT canon.
-But Bibles without these books, utilizing another manner of reckoning the canon, traditionally described as The Eighty-One Books, are considered complete.
+- According to some Ethiopian lists, there are five books of various ecclesiastical canons, no individual book of which is common to any other tradition, which are included in the NT canon.
+However, Bibles without these books, utilizing another manner of reckoning the canon, traditionally described as The Eighty-One Books, are considered complete.
 (See the Cowley article noted above.)